BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### **I need to shop on my pencil**

+I watched a YouTube video yesterday which made the point that if you want to learn something the best way to do so is to take notes on it.
+It was specifically talking about reading books in the context of passing examinations.
+But of course nowadays books are far from the only source of knowledge.
+So why not extend the same concept to YouTube videos?

+I like this idea because I enjoy writing.
+But given the large number of alternative ways of creating written text nowadays I have found that it is something I have done less and less of.
+But it does have a lot of advantages.
+For a start a sheet of paper does not generally come with a load of adverts and links to other interesting things to distract you.
+You’re also almost forced to engage more with what you’re doing because you have to use your brain to control your fingers, turn the page and generally do something a lot more active than simply watching.

+I didn’t actually take notes during that video.
+That would’ve been rather meta.
+But I did take notes on my thoughts about it afterwards.
+And I then used those notes to type out a review.

+It seems to me that this is a good way of bringing some control to my YouTube addiction.
+If I make it a rule that I have to review every video I watch that will be a great way of making sure I only spend time on ones that are actually worth the effort.

+I might even learn something.

 #### **In the future, the ability to speak will be more important than the ability to write**

 In the future, the ability to speak will be more important than the ability to write